basselElkady/Job-Management-System/README.md

     "name":"Enter your job name",
     "jobType": "Email", should be name of mentioned in job type database else it will fire an exception "schedule" : "2025-01-24T20:47:00"
+    "priority" : 5
 }
+priority range from 1 (Lower)  to 10 (Higher) if you did not specify any priority it will automatically assign to 5
 response HTTP code 200.OK
 and it return Boolean True